Skip to main content

 IX.
 Communicating Audit Results

-- Audit and Consulting Services will perform audits to follow-up on findings or recommendations included in internal audit reports, investigation reports, and State Audit reports.
+2. Audit Services will monitor findings, recommendations, and action plans included in internal audit reports, investigation reports, and State Audit reports.
 A written report will be prepared and for any findings that have not been corrected, management will be asked to include a revised corrective action plan.
 The President, along with the Audit and Compliance Committee, will be notified at the conclusion of a follow-up audit if management has not corrected the reported finding or implemented the corrective action.

-- Reports on special studies, consulting services, and other non-routine items should be prepared as appropriate, given the nature of the assignment.
+4. Reports on special studies, advisory services, and other non-routine items should be prepared as appropriate, given the nature of the assignment.

 X. Exceptions